tailwindlabs/heroicons/README.md

 </svg>
 ```

 Both icon styles are preconfigured to be stylable by setting the `color` CSS property, either manually or using utility classes like `text-gray-500` in a framework like [Tailwind CSS](https://tailwindcss.com).
+Please note that in order to make use of the `stroke-width` property you must import the `outline` version of the icon.

 ## React